openstack/kuryr-kubernetes/doc/source/devref/port_crd_usage.rst

 (or any other SDN) associated resources.

-As for the Ports Pools, right now they reside on memory on the Kuryr-controller and need to be recovered everytime the controller gets restarted.
+As for the Ports Pools, right now they reside on memory on the Kuryr-controller and need to be recovered every time the controller gets restarted.
 To perform this recovery we are relying on Neutron Port device-owner information which may not be completely waterproof in all situations (e.g., if there is another entity using the same device